bryanmobrien/giftastic/README.md

 # GifTastic - using APIs for both Giphy and OMDB searches
-This application allows the searching via Giphy and OMDB APIs.
+This application allows the searching via Giphy and OMDB APIs You can add your own buttons for quick searching
-You can add your own buttons for quick searching.
+You can select favorite gifs to store for later viewing/deleting

 # Usage